iaxivanazim/progressivejp/README.md

 The application will be accessible at http://127.0.0.1:8000.

+To access your Laravel app on a specific IP address without typing the port number, you’ll need to use port 80, which is the default HTTP port.
+This way, you can simply type the IP address without a port.
+Here’s how to achieve that:

+`php artisan serve --host=0.0.0.0 --port=80`
+replace 0.0.0.0 with your server IP address

 ### Troubleshooting
 #### Common Issues:
 "Access Denied for User": Ensure your MySQL credentials in the .env file are correct.